MicrosoftDocs/windows-itpro-docs/devices/hololens/holographic-photos-and-video.md

 To share images to a social network, in the Collection view, tap and hold the photo you want to share, then select **Share**.
 Select **Share Assistant**, then select the app that you want to share to.

-You can also share directly from the camera app right after you take a photo - at the top of the image, select **Share**.
+You can also share directly from the camera app right after you take a photo&mdash;at the top of the image, select **Share**.